BurstWall.jpg (6918 bytes) Linked modular work will be better able to resist theft.

 With high-speed Internet access, we have reached the point where even voluminous full-length feature films are being pirated in essentially the same way as songs.
-We could soon be facing an environment in which the economic reward for creating professional-quality content of all kinds is no longer sufficient to justify its continued production.
+If current trends continue, this could result in an environment where the economic reward for creating professional-quality content of all kinds is no longer sufficient to justify its continued production.

 One way to address this threat is to create content that wouldn’t be the same if it were downloaded.